k8s-platform-hub/hello-world/README.md

 This will open up Console UI on the browser.
 You can access it at [http://localhost:9695](http://localhost:9695)

-### Usage

-Using the **api-console**, you can explore different Hasura APIs.

-The API console will open the API Explorer tab, where you can try out APIs (Data, Auth, Filestore and Notify) using the API Collections on the left.

 ## Data APIs

 The Hasura Data API provides a ready-to-use HTTP/JSON API backed by a PostgreSQL database.